Location Independent (High End Homeless)

 At first, I culled my possessions down to what would fit in a 10x10 storage unit and some furniture that some friends kept for me.
 After three years on the road, the belongings in storage didn't seem so important and I ran an ad on Craig's List, donated a bunch of stuff to the local Goodwill, released the things my friends had, and put a few boxes in my sister's closet.
 Things that had sentimental value went to family members who wanted them.

 Months later, after my time in Colorado, I had accumulated a lot of winter clothes and camping gear.
 Often when I accumulate things, I donate them when I leave.
 This time, I decided to rent a 5x5 unit to store them until I finished the next leg of my journey.
-I'm planning to circle back in the fall, get the stored belongings and pare them down again.
+WIthin the next year, I plan to either pare down or find a permanent residence and give up storage.

 I think I have way too much stuff.
 The less I have, the freer I feel.
 My father says I will eventually get down to a backpack.
 It is a nice idea.